Responsibility to protect: Secretary-General reports

-Special Advisors on the Prevention of Genocide and the Responsibility to Protect
+Special Advisers on the Prevention of Genocide and the Responsibility to Protect

-In 2004, following the genocidal violence in Rwanda and the Balkans, UN Secretary-General Kofi Annan appointed Juan E. Méndez as Special Adviser to fill critical gaps in the international system that allowed those tragedies to go unchecked.
+In 2004, following the genocidal violence in Rwanda and the Balkans, UN Secretary-General Kofi Annan appointed Juan E. Méndez as special adviser to fill critical gaps in the international system that allowed those tragedies to go unchecked.
 In 2007, Secretary-General Ban Ki-moon appointed Francis M. Deng on a full-time basis at the level of Under-Secretary-General.
-Around the same time, he also appointed Edward Luck as the Special Adviser who focuses on the R2P, on a part-time basis at the level of Assistant Secretary-General.
+Around the same time, the Secretary-General also appointed Edward Luck as the special adviser focusing on the R2P on a part-time basis at the level of Assistant Secretary-General.

 The Special Adviser on the Responsibility to Protect leads the conceptual, political, institutional, and operational development of the R2P.
 The Special Adviser on the Prevention of Genocide acts as a catalyst to raise awareness of the causes and dynamics of genocide, to alert relevant actors where there is a risk of genocide, and to advocate and mobilize for appropriate action.
-The mandates of the two Special Advisers are distinct but complementary.
-The efforts of their Office include alerting relevant actors to the risk of genocide, war crimes, ethnic cleansing, and crimes against humanity; enhancing the capacity of the UN to prevent these crimes, including their incitement; and working with member states, regional and sub-regional arrangements, and civil society to develop more effective means of response when they do occur.
+The mandates of the two special advisers are distinct but complementary.
+The efforts of their office include three activities: alerting relevant actors to the risk of genocide, war crimes, ethnic cleansing, and crimes against humanity; enhancing the capacity of the UN to prevent these crimes, including their incitement; and working with member states, regional and subregional arrangements, and civil society to develop more effective means of response when crimes occur.

-Both Special Advisers Deng and Luck ended their assignments with the Office in July 2012.
+Both special advisers Deng and Luck ended their assignments with the office in July 2012.
 On 17 July 2012, Secretary-General Ban Ki-moon appointed Adama Dieng of Senegal as his Special Adviser on the Prevention of Genocide.
-On 12 July 2013, Jennifer Welsh of Canada was appointed as the Special Advisor on the Responsibility to Protect.
+On 12 July 2013, Jennifer Welsh of Canada was appointed as the Special Adviser on the Responsibility to Protect.